-We're expecting Huawei to use that code alongside its existing EMUI skin - that would mean it would look extremely similar to the operating system on existing Huawei and Android phones.
+Even if some future Huawei phones used HarmonyOS, they'd probably have the EMUI user interface on top - that would mean it would look extremely similar to the operating system on existing Huawei Android-based phones.

 30 May update: Added extra links and context about the ongoing situation.

 11 June update: Added new developments from Google and UK operators.